Hereford Arizona Observatory

 The "counts" produced by a star (also called ADU intensity) depends

 upon more than just exposure time and telescope aperture; it is also

-by the star's spectral energy distribution (SED), CCD response
+affected by the star's spectral energy distribution (SED), CCD

 (corrector plate and focal reducer transmissions).
 In planning an

-of a particular star for each of the filter bands.
-The following
+particular star for each of the filter bands.
+The following figure

 shows expected SNR versus filter band for my Meade 14-inch telescope